 Started collecting bottles at age 10 due to the antique glass & bottles he would enjoy in his grandma’s house.
 His brother soon became interested as well and they joined the Las Vegas Antique Bottle Club.
+Soon they amassed extra bottles and sold at the Vegas club show for years.
 James was known for giving his speeches and showing off parts of his collection. (at that time mainly Nevada bottles).
 Reggie his partner in OuthousePatrol.com would supervise them when their parents couldn’t get away to take them on the club digs.
+Years later they met up again and are back on the trail digging and researching which is Reggie’s real passion.

-James moved to Bozeman and sought out the Montana Bottle Collectors Association The clubs yearly show, the first week of June is a popular one for Western collectors to gather and he enjoys promoting it.
+James moved to Bozeman, MT. and soon sought out the Montana Bottle Collectors Association where he was Vice President and Show Chairman.
+The clubs yearly show, the last week or April in now in conjunction with the Great Falls Gun Show, a popular event for Western collectors to gather.

 Actively collecting bottles through shows, digs, yard sales, etc and amassing bottles in many colors and styles with a yearning for Western Blob sodas and rare colored Hostetter’s Stomach Bitters (his first bottle given to him by his grandma).
 Recently getting back into Western Whiskeys and Nevada bottles.